-This Edexcel GCSE in Mathematics A qualification requires students to:
+This Edexcel GCSE in Mathematics B qualification requires students to:

 - Develop knowledge, skills and understanding of mathematical methods and concepts, including:

 - Number

 - Algebra

 - Geometry

 - Measures

 - Statistics

-- Probability
+- Probability.

-- Use their knowledge and understanding to make connections between mathematical concepts
+- Use their knowledge and understanding to make connections between mathematical concepts.

-- Apply the functional elements of mathematics in everyday and real-life situations
+- Be able to apply the functional elements of mathematics to solve problems in real-life situations.